-Press release issued 13 March 2012Ten days after the Medicines and Healthcare products Regulatory Agency (MHRA) announced that patients who have received stemmed metal-on-metal (MOM) hip replacements will need annual check-ups, The Lancet publishes "unequivocal evidence" from the largest database on hip replacements in the world.
-The new study by the University of Bristol confirms that stemmed MOM implants are failing at much higher rates than other types, particularly those with larger head sizes and those implanted in women, in whom failure rates are up to four-times higher.
+A new study by academics at the University of Bristol has confirmed that stemmed metal-on-metal implants are failing at much higher rates than other types, particularly those with larger head sizes and those implanted in women, in whom failure rates are up to four-times higher.

 Although the use of stemmed MOM hip implants has declined in England and Wales, recent data suggest they are still extensively used in the USA, with 35 per cent of hip replacements using MOM implants in 2009.
 The use of large-head stemmed MOM implants became popular because it was believed that they reduced the likelihood of dislocation and were highly resistant to wear.